hasura/learn-graphql/tutorials/backend/hasura/tutorial-site/content/custom-business-logic/2-remote-schemas.md

 <YoutubeEmbed link="https://www.youtube.com/embed/_d3sn_S6u-E" />

 Now we saw how the GraphQL API can be extended using Actions.
-We also mentioned that, a GraphQL server can also be added to customise the API graph.
+We mentioned earlier that another way of customising the API graph is through a custom GraphQL server.

 Let's take the same use-case of fetching profile information from Auth0.